 If you purchase the Fund through a broker-dealer or other financial intermediary (such as a bank), the Fund and its related companies may pay the intermediary for the sale of Fund shares and other related services.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.

 Investment Objective

-The Free Market Fixed Income Fund seeks total return (consisting of current income and capital appreciation).
+The Free Market Fixed Income Fund (for this section only, the "Fund") seeks total return (consisting of current income and capital appreciation).

 Expenses and Fees